Jeddah Tower: Restart

-In September 2023, the Middle East Economic Digest (MEED) reported that Jeddah Economic City had restarted the project and a request for proposals had been issued for a contract to complete the construction of the tower.
+In September 2023, the Middle East Economic Digest (MEED) reported that Jeddah Economic City had restarted the project and a request for proposals had been issued for a contract to complete the construction of the tower, which came after construction faced a three-and-a-half year hiatus.
 Fourteen construction contractors from the region, Europe, and China were given three months to prepare their bids.
-In May 2024, the architect confirmed that construction would resume, and construction officially restarted in January 2025.
+In May 2024, the architect confirmed that construction would resume and it was estimated that the tower would be topped out in two years.
+Construction officially restarted in January 2025.
 Work progressed at a relatively slow rate due to the observation of Ramadan in Saudi Arabia, but soon sped up after the festivities with Jeddah Tower reaching its 66th floor by April 2025.
 During the restarted construction, a new crane was installed on the core part of the tower in order to accelerate the construction.
-The Jeddah Tower is estimated to be topped out in 3 years.

-As of August 2025, Jeddah Tower was on its 68th floor.
-As of 1 September 2025, it reached its 70th floor.
-On 1 November 2025, images showed the 75th floor.
+By January 2026, work had reached the 80th floor, and on 14 April 2026, the tower reached its 100th floor.

+Development team

+The primary designer of Jeddah Tower is Chicago-based architect Adrian Smith of Adrian Smith + Gordon Gill Architecture (AS + GG), the same architect who designed the Burj Khalifa while at Skidmore, Owings & Merrill (SOM), where he worked for almost 40 years.
+The development of the tower is being managed by Emaar Properties PJSC.
+Thornton Tomasetti is the structural engineering firm, and Environmental Systems Design, Inc. (ESD) is a part of the AS + GG design team that serves as the building services engineering consultants.
+The main construction firm, Saudi Binladin Group (SBG), is partly owned by the family of Osama bin Laden; Adrian Smith emphasized the company's size and experience make it suitable for large projects.